The OMD Singles

-The OMD Singles is a singles compilation album by Orchestral Manoeuvres in the Dark, released in 1998.
+The OMD Singles is a singles compilation album by Orchestral Manoeuvres in the Dark (OMD), released in 1998.
 It reached number 16 on the UK Albums Chart.
 Originally, the compilation was to include a second disc of new remixes; however, this idea was abandoned due to budget limitations.
 The few remixes that were produced were released separately as The OMD Remixes.
 In 2003, The OMD Singles was reissued in France with the remix disc finally included, comprising the 1998 remixes as well as additional remixes.
 In the same year Virgin also released a two-disc box set comprising The OMD Singles and Navigation: The OMD B-Sides.

 Reception

 Tom Schulte of AllMusic wrote, "Originating in post-punk synth experimentation and closing in dated, but still strong, pop productions, The OMD Singles is an excellent time line of the band whose sound covered in a single career that same territory explored by the Human League, Erasure, [Yazoo], New Order, and beyond."
 In the Press & Sun-Bulletin, Andy Stevens said, "What is most stunning about this compilation is that is displays the incredible emotional, rhythmic and stylistic range that Orchestral Manoeuvres in the Dark drew out of electronics... this collection is near brilliant."
 Paul Evans of Rolling Stone referred to the album as "radio music made in heaven".